KinesteX/KinesteX-SDK-Flutter/README.md

     - `exitApp`: Logs when the KinesteX window is closed and sets the `showWebview` to false, which will hide the WebView.
     - `default`: For all other message types, it just logs the received type and data.

-An example code is located in the test -> kinestex_sdk_flutter_test.dart file

 ### Contact
 Please contact help@kinestex.com if you have any questions